-Diversity, Equity, and Inclusion (DE&I) are among the most important and timely topics companies are addressing today.
-HR departments are actively recruiting diverse talent, and companies are hiring DE&I leaders and training managers to build inclusive teams.
+Diversity, Equity, and Inclusion (DE&I) are among the most important and timely topics companies address today.
+HR departments actively recruit diverse talent, and companies hire DE&I leaders and training managers to build inclusive teams.
 Iterators LLC has recognized DE&I since its inception and was founded in 2017 with the principle that people with diverse backgrounds enhance and strengthen software testing outcomes.

 Building trust and credibility are what businesses require to reduce barriers to projects.
 Iterators LLC is a certified woman-owned small business (WOSB) located in Boston, MA.
 Iterators' diversity of testers (women, neurodivergent, and BIPOC employees) augment the diversity of thought needed for every project we touch.

 Reviews on Clutch and elsewhere confirm our quality.
 We welcome businesses from small start-ups to large enterprise software projects.
 We work with our clients at any stage of their projects, providing high-quality software testing, on-demand services, timely reports, and attentive service throughout the engagement.

 To learn more about what Iterators LLC can do for you, visit our Services page.

 Co-Founders: Jill Willcox, Managing Member, and David Willcox, Test Manager

 Certifications: International Software Testing Qualifications Board (ISTQB), Trusted Testers for Accessibility, certified by Department of Homeland Security (DHS), SBA-certified Women-owned small business (WOSB) WBENC Women's Business Enterprise National Council (WBE)